 - Career exploration programs starting in elementary schools

 - Work-study programs jointly developed by businesses and community or technical colleges

 - Internship and apprenticeship programs

-- Post-secondary education for incumbent workers
+- Training and post-secondary education for incumbent workers